Frequently Asked Questions

 • Meal allowance

-Argentine pesos will be provided to help cover the cost for your meals at leisure including lunch on May 4 and/or May 5 (if not included in your selected activity) and lunch on May 6.
+Euros will be provided to help cover the cost for your meals at leisure including lunch on May 16 and/or May 17 (if not included in your selected activity), dinner on May 17, and lunch on May 18.

 • Medical information